-- North Industrial Access: Improve access to the area, potentially with an overpass of Hwy 99E at Ochoco St. This and other solutions should be evaluated through a Hwy 99E/224 Refinement Plan (described in the previous section). - Light rail, if built on the 2003 "LPA" alignment (running along Main St or McLoughlin Blvd between Tacoma and Milport Rd), almost inevitably degrades access in and out of the east side. - Rail Crossings: Improve the quality of the materials at at-grade crossings and pursue the grade separation of key crossings. - Street Reclassification: Designate International Way as a freight route.
+- North Industrial Access: Improve access to the area, potentially with an overpass of Hwy 99E at Ochoco St. This and other solutions should be evaluated through a Hwy 99E/224 Refinement Plan (described in the previous section). - Rail Crossings: Improve the quality of the materials at at-grade crossings and pursue the grade separation of key crossings. - Street Reclassification: Designate International Way as a freight route.